 What is a School Climate Survey for Teachers?

-• Support from leadership
+• Support from school and district leadership

-• Student behavior and discipline
+• Student behavior, discipline, and classroom management

-• Professional development opportunities
+• Professional development quality and access

 • Physical and emotional safety